amashrafpk/Zennode-Task/README.md

 # Zennode-Task
-Project Overview:
+Program Overview:
-The project aims to create a program that simulates a shopping cart.
-It allows users to input quantities and gift wrap information for products from a catalog, applies discount rules based on the cart contents, calculates fees for shipping and gift wrapping, and provides a final total for the purchase.
+This program simulates a shopping cart system.
+It allows users to input the quantity of each product they want to purchase and specify whether they want gift wrapping for each product.
+The program calculates the subtotal, applies applicable discounts based on predefined rules, calculates shipping and gift wrap fees, and provides a final total for the purchase.

 Technologies and Approach:
-To implement this project, we are using the Python programming language.
-Python is known for its simplicity and readability, making it an excellent choice for this task.
-We are coding the project using procedural programming, where the program flow follows a sequence of steps to achieve the desired functionality.
+The program is written in Python, a popular and versatile programming language.
+Python's simplicity and readability make it suitable for implementing this project.
+The approach used in this program is procedural programming, where the code follows a sequence of steps to achieve the desired functionality.

 Code Explanation:
-Let's break down the code and explain each part:

 Catalog and Discount Rules:

-The catalog dictionary stores the available products and their prices.
+The catalog dictionary represents the available products and their corresponding prices.
+It acts as a reference for product names and prices.
-The discount_rules dictionary holds the discount rules and their corresponding thresholds and discount values.
+The discount_rules dictionary contains predefined discount rules along with their thresholds and discount amounts.
+These rules define when and how discounts are applied to the cart.

 Cart Calculation and Discounts:

-The calculate_discount function determines the most beneficial discount rule applicable to the cart based on the discount rules and cart details.
+The calculate_discount function takes the cart details as input and determines the most beneficial discount rule based on the cart's subtotal, total quantity, and individual product quantities.
-It iterates through each discount rule and checks if the cart satisfies the rule's conditions.
+The function iterates through each discount rule and checks if the cart meets the conditions defined by the rule.
 If it does, the rule is added to the applicable_discounts list.
-The function returns the most beneficial discount by sorting the applicable discounts in descending order of discount amount and selecting the first rule.
-If no discounts are applicable, the function returns None.
+The applicable discounts are sorted in descending order of discount amount, and the most beneficial rule is returned.
+If no discounts apply, None is returned.
 Cart Calculation and Details:

-The calculate_cart function initializes a cart dictionary to store the cart details.
+The calculate_cart function initializes a cart dictionary to store the cart details, such as the products, subtotal, total quantity, discount information, shipping fee, gift wrap fee, and total amount.
-It prompts the user to input the quantity and gift wrap information for each product in the catalog, and it updates the cart dictionary accordingly.
+The function prompts the user to input the quantity and gift wrap preference for each product in the catalog.
+The cart details are updated accordingly, including the subtotal and total quantity.
-The function calls calculate_discount to determine the applicable discount and updates the cart with the discount name and amount.
+The calculate_discount function is called to determine the applicable discount rule for the cart.
+If a discount applies, the discount name and amount are added to the cart.
-It calculates the shipping fee based on the total quantity of products, and it calculates the gift wrap fee for products that are selected for gift wrapping.
+The shipping fee is calculated based on the total quantity of products, and the gift wrap fee is calculated based on the gift wrap preference for each product.
-The subtotal, total, and other cart details are calculated and added to the cart dictionary.
+The final total is calculated by subtracting the discount amount from the subtotal and adding the shipping fee and gift wrap fee.
-Finally, the calculate_cart function returns the populated cart dictionary.
+Finally, the populated cart dictionary is returned by the calculate_cart function.

 Program Execution and Output:

-The main program starts by calling calculate_cart to obtain the cart details.
+The program starts by calling the calculate_cart function to obtain the cart details.
+The program then displays the product details (name, quantity, total amount) for each product in the cart.
-It then outputs the product details, subtotal, discount applied, shipping fee, gift wrap fee, and the final total to the console.
+The subtotal, discount applied, shipping fee, gift wrap fee, and final total are displayed to the user.